YAMA-EDV/blockphish/README.md

 threshold being written to your spreadsheet.
 [Setup email notifications](https://support.google.com/docs/answer/91588?co=GENIE.Platform%3DDesktop&hl=en) on the spreadsheet to receive notifications any time the program writes to the spreadsheet.

+### WHOIS

+By default, WHOIS lookups on suspicious domains are turned off, but you can enable this in the default_settings.py file.

 ### Unit tests
 You can ensure that everything is running as intended and setup correctly